-While numerous studies have found evidence that political factors influence electricity deployment (e.g. Henisz and Zelner 2006; Marques et al. 2010; Cadoret and Padovano 2016; Bogdanov 2019; Teske et al. 2018; Bobrow and Kudrle 1979; Gan et al. 2007; Chein and Hu 2008; Parks and Roberts 2010), most quantitative work focuses on cross-sectional differences between countries (e.g. Bayer and Urperlainen 2016; Menz and Vachon 2006; Carley 2009; Yi and Feiock 2014), which creates the possibility that observed correlations might be due to other (unmodelled) factors that vary between-countries or (supranational) regions such as national culture and public environmental awareness rather than political drivers.
-In contrast, we employ a three-level hierarchical model consisting of country-years, countries and regions, to isolate the effects of fluctuations in the levels of democracy and industrial strength within the same country and region, thereby eliminating the possibility for country and regional confounding.
+While numerous studies have found evidence that political factors influence electricity deployment (e.g. Henisz and Zelner 2006; Marques et al. 2010; Cadoret and Padovano 2016; Bogdanov 2019; Teske et al. 2018; Bobrow and Kudrle 1979; Gan et al. 2007; Chein and Hu 2008; Parks and Roberts 2010), most quantitative work focuses on cross-sectional differences between countries (e.g. Bayer and Urperlainen 2016; Menz and Vachon 2006; Carley 2009; Yi and Feiock 2014), which creates the possibility that observed correlations might be due to other (unmodelled) factors such as national culture and public environmental awareness that vary between countries or (supranational) regions rather than political drivers.
+To explore such possibilities, we employ a three-level hierarchical model consisting of country-years, countries and regions, to isolate the effects of fluctuations in the levels of democracy and industrial strength within the same country and region, thereby eliminating the possibility for country and regional confounding.
+We draw on the leading indices in the political science literature (namely: the V-Dem, Freedom House and Polity IV indices) for country-year data on various democratic attributes such as freedom of expression, civil society participation in policymaking, government accountability, corruption and fair election.

-We make two novel contributions to the literature.
-Our substantive contribution is theoretical.
-We examine how two elements of the domestic political setting influence political actors’ energy preferences and ensuing deployment rates: the democratic attributes of the formal political institutions, which shape the political incentives (and disincentives) attached to different energy sources; and the role of industrial consumers of energy as a key interest group that possesses the power to utilise the allegedly increased opportunity for civil society to influence policymakers in democracies, thereby increasing the sensitivity of energy deployment to the democratic process.
-Second, we subject two of the leading political explanations of electricity deployment – regime type and interest group pressure – to stricter quantitative tests by investigating whether they continue to wield explanatory power when the possibility for country and regional confounding is eliminated.
+We make two novel contributions, one theoretical and the second empirical.
+We examine how two elements of the domestic political setting influence political actors’ energy preferences and ensuing deployment rates: (i) the democratic attributes of the formal political institutions, which shape the political incentives (and disincentives) attached to different energy sources; and (ii) the role of industrial energy consumers as a key interest group that can influence policymakers, thereby increasing the sensitivity of energy deployment to the political process.
+Second, we subject two of the leading political explanations of electricity deployment – regime type and interest group pressure – to rigorous quantitative tests by investigating whether they continue to wield explanatory power when the possibility for country and regional confounding is eliminated.

-We test our hypotheses on the worldwide electricity sector using country-year energy deployment data spanning 136 countries from 1990 to 2018.
+We test our hypotheses on the worldwide electricity sector using country-year energy deployment data spanning 136 countries from 1990 to 2018 (IEA 2019).
 Specifically, we investigate the joint effects of the democratic attributes of a country’s formal political institutions and political influence of industrial energy consumers on the annual deployment rate of solar, wind, hydro, geothermal, gas, coal, oil and nuclear energy for electricity generation, ceteris paribus.

 Results